antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 As a team, we're really excited to share everything we've been working on:

 - .NET Framework 4.6
+- ASP.NET 4.6
+- Entity Framework
 - Visual Studio Improvements for .NET Developers
-- ASP.NET
-- .NET Core
+- .NET Core and ASP.NET 5
 - .NET Universal Windows Apps (including .NET Native)

 You can check out the earlier [RC](http://blogs.msdn.com/b/dotnet/archive/2015/04/29/net-announcements-at-build-2015.aspx) and [Preview](http://blogs.msdn.com/b/dotnet/archive/2014/11/12/announcing-net-2015-preview-a-new-era-for-net.aspx) releases to see how the release has developed over the last year.
 In fact, it's only been 14 months since we released the [.NET Framework 4.5.2](http://blogs.msdn.com/b/dotnet/archive/2014/05/05/announcing-the-net-framework-4-5-2-release.aspx).